pluja/awesome-privacy/README.md

 	- [Read the extension docs](https://github.com/gorhill/uBlock/wiki/Blocking-mode) and pick one of the recommended modes to increase your privacy.
 	- Go to settings > filters list > annoyances, turn on easylist-cookies.
 This will avoid you the annoying Cookie popups.
 - [LibRedirect](https://github.com/libredirect/libredirect) - A simple web extension that redirects Twitter, YouTube, Google Maps and many more requests to privacy friendly alternatives.
 Former Privacy Redirect is no longer maintained, LibRedirect is a maintained fork.
+- [NoScript](https://noscript.net/) - Web extension that gives you control of which scripts to enable or disable when loading a page.
+Disable scripts from certain domain by default, limit script access etc.

 #### Useful Tools
 - [Single File](https://github.com/gildas-lormeau/SingleFile) - Save a faithful copy of an entire web page in a single HTML file so you can use it offline.